skycocker/move.js/README.md

 move.js
 =======

-Event library for your body moves :)
+Control your device with your body movement

 **Check out the [live demo](http://skycocker.github.io/move.js)**